takatoh/Petrarca/README.md

 All ranges of registration groups and registrants are supported.
 Those depend indirectly on data published by the [International ISBN agency](https://www.isbn-international.org/) through 'isbnranges' gem.

-NOTE: **The range files have been removed.
+**The range files have been removed.
 Instead, the data provided by 'isbnranges' gem is used.** See https://github.com/takatoh/ISBNRanges for more information.

+**No longer update just for range files.**

 ## Installation